danbev/learning-ai/notes/position-embeddings/rope.md

 f'w(x_m, m, Θ_d) = fw(x_m, g(m), h(Θ_d))
 ```
 So the function `fw` is parameterized by W (W for weights).
 You can think of
-this as a field/member of a struct/class that this function is also a member of.
+this as a field/member of a struct/class that this function (f) is also a member
+of.
 The other parameters as the input to the function. `x_m` is an embedding for a
 token in the sequence. `m` is that tokens position in the sequence.
 And 'Θ_d' is
 the set of angles for the dimensions of the embedding space.